erincatto/box2d/docs/simulation.md

 b2World_CastRay(myWorldId, origin, translation, viewFilter, MyCastCallback, &context);
 ```

 Ray-cast results may be delivered in an arbitrary order.
 This doesn't affect the result for closest point ray-casts (except in ties).
 When you are collecting multiple hits along the ray, you may want to sort them according to the hit fraction.
-See the `RayCastWorld` sample for details.
+See the `CastWorld` sample for details.

 ### Shape-casts
 Shape-casts are similar to ray-casts.
 You can view a ray-cast as tracing a point along a line.
 A shape-cast
 allows you to trace a shape along a line.
-Since shapes can have rotation, you provide an origin transform instead of an origin point.
+Like the shape overlap query, the shape cast uses a `b2ShapeProxy`
+to represent an arbitrary shape.

 ```c
 // This struct captures the closest hit shape